juzaweb/cms/README.md

 =====================================

 ## About
-- JuzaWeb CMS (JuzaCMS) is a Content Management System (CMS) like Wordpress developed based on Laravel Framework 9 and web platform whose sole purpose is to make your development workflow simple again.
+- JuzaWeb CMS (JuzaCMS) is a Content Management System (CMS) like WordPress developed based on Laravel Framework 9 and web platform whose sole purpose is to make your development workflow simple again.
 - Juza CMS was engineered to be easy — for both developers and users.
 Project develop by Juzaweb.
 - Demo site:
     - Frontend: https://theme-default.juzaweb.com